 An equivalent combination of education, training, and experience that demonstrates required knowledge, skills and abilities may be considered.

-- At least five (5) years progressively responsible experience in maintenance, repair, or construction work in an assigned function
+- At least five (5) years progressively responsible experience in maintenance, repair, or construction to utility operations

-- At least 1 year of supervisory or leadwork experience
+- At least one (1) year of experience in a leadership role

 - Knowledge of water methods, materials, equipment, and operating procedures utilized in water utility functions